Sweepstakes casino status in Texas is unsettled.

 Texas has no statute that explicitly legalizes or prohibits online sweepstakes casinos.
 The state's gambling framework hinges on three elements: prize, chance, and consideration.
 Because sweepstakes platforms offer a "no purchase necessary" pathway (mail-in entries, daily login bonuses), operators argue the consideration element is absent, placing them outside the legal definition of gambling.

-However, the legal landscape is shifting.
+However, the legal posture is shifting.
 Most users purchase virtual-currency packages, and Texas regulators have signaled that this purchase pattern may reintroduce "consideration."
 The Attorney General's office has not issued a formal opinion on online sweepstakes casinos specifically, but analogous enforcement actions against paid fantasy sports and the current anti-gambling posture of the AG's office make future enforcement a real possibility.

 Several bills in the 89th Legislature (2025-2026) could affect sweepstakes casino operations, either by tightening gambling-device definitions or by creating a regulated path for legal casino gaming.
 None have been enacted as of this writing.